www.body-images.com home | site map

 • Cash, T.F., Fleming, E.C., Alindogan, J., Steadman, L., & Whitehead, A. (2002).
 Beyond body image as a trait: The development and validation of the Body Image States Scale.
 Eating Disorders: The Journal of Treatment & Prevention, 10, 103-113.

 If you wish to order and print the BISS and the Scoring Instructions, and you agree to the above terms, CLICK the following link and provide the necessary information as requested.
+Conditions of use of the BISS are as follows:

 Click here for Ordering Information